tartakovsky/tartakovsky/README.md

 - Built and exited 2 companies.
 Closed several others without going broke.
 - Built engineering teams that shipped good products.
-- Found a co-founder I work great with.
 - Made a ton of good and bad calls and learned a lot.

 ## Experience (overlapping)